PillScout

 Request a beta key

 PillScout is in closed beta.
-I'm handing out keys one at a time to people who want to actually try it.
-Clinicians, researchers, builders, students, caregivers, and anyone curious about health tech are all welcome to ask.
+I'm handing keys out one at a time to clinicians, researchers, builders, students, caregivers, and anyone curious about health tech.

 Email pillscout@pillscout.health with a line about who you are and what you'd try it on.
 I read every one.